What is our PSR?

 (3) allows children of different ages to discuss the same faith topics concurrently within their family.

-Pillars is intended to reinforce and expand upon the faith messaging children receive from their parents (i.e. it is NOT a substitute) and to offer children the opportunity to build friendships with their Catholic peers.
-If you're actively seeking to share the love of God with your children and explore the treasures of our Faith with them but could use an assist, then Pillars is for you!
+Our PSR is intended to reinforce and expand upon the faith messaging children receive from their parents (i.e. it is NOT a substitute) and to offer children the opportunity to build friendships with their Catholic peers.
+If you're actively seeking to share the love of God with your children and explore the treasures of our Faith with them but could use an assist, then our PSR is for you!

-As the Families of Parishes implementation begins, the schedule for classes in our tri-parish community is shown in the table below:
+The schedule for PSR classes in our tri-parish community is shown in the table below:

 Classroom Catechesis (PSR) Schedule

 Classrooms at St. Mary are located in the church undercroft.
-At Good Hope and St. Henry, classrooms are in the respective campus building of Bishop Leibold School.
+At Our Lady of Good Hope and St. Henry, classrooms are in the respective campus building of Bishop Leibold School.
 Classrooms are equipped to support a blend of both print and digital media to heighten student engagement.

 Following parish safety protocol, parents are expected to drop off and pick up their children at the classroom door.
 Moreover, dropoff and pickup are opportunities for you to get to know and interact with your child's catechist, demonstrating the importance you place on faith formation to the catechist and to your children.